Vaccination Requirement: Indoor Public Activities (Key to NYC)

 For questions about reasonable accommodations, including those for medical conditions, see:

-If your business is covered by this requirement, you are required to check the vaccination status of all staff and customers 12 and older.
-You may not permit entry to anyone 12 and older who has not received at least one dose of the COVID-19 vaccine, unless an exception in the Executive Order for Key to NYC or the below Frequently Asked Questions document applies.
-You can allow customers to use the bathroom or for another reason that will take a small amount of time (for example, less than 10 minutes).
+If your business is covered by this requirement, you are required to check the vaccination status of all staff and customers 5 and older.
+You may not permit entry to anyone ages 5 to 12 who has not received at least one dose of the COVID-19 vaccine (or people 12 and older who have not received two doses, or one dose of the Johnson & Johnson vaccine), unless an exception in the Executive Order for Key to NYC or the below Frequently Asked Questions document applies.

 Become familiar with the accepted proofs of vaccination listed above.